This is the multi-page printable view of this section. Click here to print.

 | Lock Processes [Blocked] | Number of SQL processes blocked by other processes | cnt |

-| Lock Waits [Per Second] | Average number of lock waits per second | cnt |
+| Lock Waits [Per Second] | Lock wait count per second | cnt |

-| Page IO Latch Wait Time | Average wait time for Page IO latch waits | ms |
+| Page IO Latch Wait Time | Page IO latch waits average wait time | ms |

-| Slowquery Wait Duration Time | Long-running query (slow query) | ms |
+| Slowquery Wait Duration Time | Total wait time for wait type | ms |

-| Tablespace Used | Datavolume size | bytes |
+| Tablespace Used | Data volume size | bytes |

 | Transaction Time [MAX] | Long-running transaction | cnt |